 Who Is Amy Adams?

 Born on August 20, 1974, in Vicenza, Italy, Amy Adams relocated with her family to the United States when she was about eight years old.
-She pursued dancing as well as musical theater, and continued auditioning for TV and film roles until she landed several that launched her into fame.
-Since then, Adams has starred in such popular films as Junebug, Enchanted, Doubt, Julie & Julia and Man of Steel, among many others.
-She has received five Academy Award nominations and earned Golden Globes for her performances in American Hustle and Big Eyes.
+She pursued dancing as well as musical theater, and auditioned for TV and film roles until she landed several that launched her into fame.
+Adams has since starred in such popular films as Junebug, Enchanted, Doubt, Julie & Julia and Man of Steel, among many others.
+She has received several Academy Award nominations and earned Golden Globes for her performances in American Hustle, Big Eyes and the miniseries Sharp Objects.

 Husband and Daughter